dkovacs24/ReviOS_faq/docs/related.md

 ---

 ## How can I enable Windows Defender or Superfetch (SysMain) or UAC or Notifications?
-Revision Tool
+Revision Tool {.to-scrape}

 If the **shortcut** of the Revision Tool is not **on the Desktop**, follow this: